aspiers/git-config/README.md

 ### Management of remotes

 * [`git-url-rewrite`](https://github.com/aspiers/git-config/blob/master/bin/git-url-rewrite) - convenient interface for setting [git URL rewrites via `url.$url.insteadOf`](http://qa-rockstar.livejournal.com/9961.html)

+### Helper scripts

+Little shell wrappers to make the git porcelain and higher-level scripts a little more beautiful.

+* [`git-head`](https://github.com/aspiers/git-config/blob/master/bin/git-head) - obtain the current branch
+* [`git-root`](https://github.com/aspiers/git-config/blob/master/bin/git-root) - obtain the absolute path to the root (top-level) directory of the repository we're currently in
+* [`git-prefix`](https://github.com/aspiers/git-config/blob/master/bin/git-prefix) - obtain the current directory path relative to the root (top-level) directory of the repository
+* [`git-cdup`](https://github.com/aspiers/git-config/blob/master/bin/git-cdup) - obtain the relative path from the current directory to the root (top-level) directory of the repository

 ### ... and more!